Alcides Figueroa Bilingual School: History

 The school was founded in 1999 under the name of the buildings it occupied in Añasco's Hostos–Ramírez de Arellano School District, behind the downtown church and close to City Hall.
 This complex of buildings was named after Sergio Ramírez de Arrellano y Conti (1829–1904), a local teacher who established Añasco's first private school, and Eugenio María de Hostos, which were built in 1909 and 1903, respectively, becoming the first concrete schools built in Añasco.
 Both had been elementary schools since their inception, and at one point also held the local post office.
+The school buildings complex was added to the Puerto Rico Register of Historic Sites and Zones in 2002.
 In 2003, the Hostos building, which was the rectangular structure to the north of the complex, had its 100th anniversary.
 The event was celebrated schoolwide, with broadcasts from the local media.
 For its part, Ramírez de Arellano Building, which has the shape of a "C" and sits at the southern opposite of the Hostos building, held its centennial in 2009.
 Both structures had been recognized for their architectural importance in 2000 by the Legislative Assembly.
 In these facilities, as well as an annex, built in 1927 and hosting various classrooms located across the 65th Infantry street that leads into the town square, the school was divided between intermediate and superior levels, consisting of Grades 7–9 and 11–12, respectively.
 Both levels had five class groups, in alternate numbers (e.g. Grades 7 and 9 had two groups and Grade 8 had one) which would change as each class moved ahead between academic years.
 Each group was composed of a maximum of 25 students.
 In 2017, the buildings were added to the National Register of Historic Places.